soapwaster/VCRobots/README.md

 ### Game mechanics
 The game features a battle simulation between 2 to 4 robots.
 The robots start in various positions of the game arena and behave accordingly to their AI.
 There exist three type of pre-definided robot AIs:
 * **Default** : moves and shoot
-* **Shooter**: moves towards the closest target and shoots around four times
+* **Shooter**: moves towards the closest target and shoots towards it twice
 * **Dummy**: doesn't do anything, useful for testing new AIs

 However new AIs can be defined as input to the game.

 Every robot has three main attributes:
-- HP : health points (when reaches 0 the robot dies)
+- HP : health points (when reaches 0 the robot dies) (Default/Shooter/Dummy: 100 HP)
-- Range : amount of game units the robot can move or shoot with a step
+- Range : amount of game units the robot can move or shoot with a step (Default: 30 / Shooter: 50)
-- Damage : amount of health removed a robot is it with a shot
+- Damage : amount of health removed a robot is it with a shot (Default: 5 / Shooter: 1)

 At every interval of time a power-up is delivered to one of the alive robots.
 Every power-up has its own unique features.
 There are three types: